-Co-author of a treatise on advertising law, Mr. Rose has experience handling all phases of marketing products, including advertising, credit, direct response, telemarketing, franchising and warranty issues.
-Mr. Rose's law practice also includes counseling clients regarding advertising, marketing, electronic commerce and intellectual property issues with respect to interactive and online services and related technology.
-He routinely advises clients regarding selection of trademarks and represents clients in the prosecution and defense of trademark infringement litigation in federal court.
-Ranked nationally as a leading practitioner in the Advertising: Litigation area by Chambers USA, sources tell Chambers that Mr. Rose has “outstanding technical industry knowledge” and is “practical, responsive, efficient, and fun to work with.”
+Co-author of a treatise on advertising law, Mr. Rose advises on all phases of marketing products, including advertising, credit, direct response, telemarketing, franchising and warranty issues.
+He also counsels clients regarding advertising, marketing, electronic commerce and intellectual property issues with respect to interactive and online services and related technology.
+Ranked nationally as a leading practitioner in the Advertising Litigation area by Chambers USA, Mr. Rose is noted as having “outstanding technical industry knowledge” and is “practical, responsive, efficient and fun to work with.”

-Mr. Rose previously served as an attorney with the FTC, where he concentrated in enforcement of FTC trade regulation rules and orders, civil penalty actions and consumer redress actions.
-Mr. Rose subsequently served as an assistant to the director of the FTC Bureau of Consumer Protection, where he assisted in the development of law enforcement actions regarding advertising, marketing and credit practices.
-Mr. Rose also served as an attorney advisor to FTC Commissioner Terry Calvani.
-In that role, Mr. Rose advised the Commissioner on all aspects of the FTC’s jurisdiction, including proposed law enforcement actions, and legislative and regulatory proposals.
+Prior to entering private practice, Mr. Rose served as an attorney with the FTC, where he focused on the enforcement of FTC trade regulation rules and orders, civil penalty actions and consumer redress actions.
+He subsequently worked as an assistant to the director of the FTC Bureau of Consumer Protection on the development of law enforcement actions regarding advertising, marketing and credit practices.
+Mr. Rose also served as an attorney advisor to FTC Commissioner Terry Calvani, where he advised on all aspects of the FTC’s jurisdiction, including proposed law enforcement actions, as well as legislative and regulatory proposals.

-Represented the maker of an over-the-counter allergy drug in an NAD challenge regarding comparative onset-of-action claims.
+Represented the maker of an over-the-counter allergy drug in a NAD challenge regarding comparative onset-of-action claims.
 The NAD ruled in favor of our client on all material points.

 Represented equity funds by providing due diligence consumer protection regulatory advice with respect to acquisition targets.